 SQL Server Availability Groups have been around for a while.
-But not a lot of organizations have implemented them yet mainly because they haven’t upgraded their database platforms to SQL Server 2012/2014.
+A lot of organizations are still in the process of implementing them as they upgrade their database platforms to the latest version of SQL Server.
 As more and more organizations move away from older versions and into the newer ones, Availability Groups will become much more common.
-And with the Basic Availability Groups feature coming up in SQL Server 2016 Standard Edition, it will eventually become a viable replacement for the already deprecated Database Mirroring feature.
+And with the Basic Availability Groups feature made available starting with SQL Server 2016 Standard Edition, it will eventually become a viable replacement for the already deprecated Database Mirroring feature.

 In the first installation in this series, I talked about how Active Directory Domain Services (ADDS) authentication and replication affect a SQL Server Availability Group implementation in a disaster recovery (DR) site.
 The second installation in this series is about Domain Name System (DNS.)
 Now, as a SQL Server professional, the first two items mentioned are things that we can consider outside of our job description.
 We could easily dismiss those as “someone else’s job.”
 But this one is something that we are responsible for the moment we start managing SQL Server Availability Groups.
 I consider this the lifeblood of the Windows Server Failover Cluster (WSFC): the heartbeat.